highTowerSU/moodle-qtype_vdsmultiplechoice/readme.md

 This is a multiple-choice, multiple-response question type that was created by the Team from the CENEOS GmbH.

+This is based upon the work that was created by Mahmound Kassaei and Tim Hunt at the Open University (http://www.open.ac.uk/) (https://github.com/moodleou/moodle-qtype_oumultiresponse).

 ## Installation and set-up